mvolkmann/blog/src/ocaml.md

 let colors = ["red"; "green"; "blue"]
 ```

+Using commas instead of semicolons is a common error.
+When that is done, a list containing a single tuple is created.

 A non-empty list is represented by a head that holds an element value
 and a tail that holds the remainder which is another list that may be empty.